simeononsecurity/simeononsecurity.ch/content/articles/nextdns-vs-adguard-ad-blocker-comparison/index.en.md

 ### **NextDNS Privacy and Data Handling**

 [**NextDNS**](https://nextdns.io/?from=jyfq92sk) has a **strong privacy policy**, and it commits to not logging any personal data or browsing history.
-DNS logs are retained for a short period solely for debugging purposes and are not linked to individual users.
+DNS logs are retained for a short period solely for debugging purposes and aren't linked to individual users.

 ### **AdGuard Privacy and Data Handling**

 Similarly, [**AdGuard**](https://adguard.com/) emphasizes user privacy and employs a **strict no-logs policy**.
-It does not collect or store any personal information, ensuring your browsing activities remain private.
+It doesn't collect or store any personal information, ensuring your browsing activities remain private.

 Both [**NextDNS**](https://nextdns.io/?from=jyfq92sk) and [**AdGuard**](https://adguard.com/) prioritize user privacy, making them reliable choices for privacy-conscious individuals.